Universal quantum computation via scalable measurement-free error correction: The Bacon-Shor code

+which converts it to $\ket{\psi}_R^{(X/Z)} = \alpha \ket{0}_R^{(X/Z)} + \beta \ket{1}_R^{(X/Z)}$.
+Notice that these gadgets are not unitary, since information about the gauge choice is removed by the reset operations $R$.
 The implementation of the unencoding gadgets for the $3 \times 3$ Bacon-Shor code is illustrated in \cref{fig:bacon-shor-unencoding-z,fig:bacon-shor-unencoding-x}, and is similar to the reverse of the encoding circuit.
+This is somewhat reminiscent of code morphing~\cite{vasmer2022}, albeit differing both conceptually and implementation-wise.
 Effectively, the unencoding gadget $\Lambda_Z$ ($\Lambda_X$) maps the value of each column's $Z_L$ (row's $X_L$) on a qubit of the resulting repetition code---thus it is applicable to any gauge choice of the Bacon-Shor code, e.g. the rotated surface code.
-For generic codes, such gadgets can be implemented, albeit with a larger overhead, by repeatedly performing Hadamard tests on different logical strings of the logical operators, and performing a majority vote, as was proposed in Ref.~\cite{paz-silva2010}.
+For generic CSS codes, such gadgets can be implemented, albeit with a larger overhead, by repeatedly performing Hadamard tests on different logical strings of the logical operators, and performing a majority vote, as was proposed in Ref.~\cite{paz-silva2010}.

+By combining the unencoding gadget with the property in \cref{fig:bacon-shor-repetition-transversal}, we can engineer a FT feedback operation without measurements: a logical operation can be conditioned on another logical state, at the price of having to unencode the latter to a repetition code.
+This can still be useful in many situations, such as when the control state is later discarded.
+For instance, this will be used later on to perform the gauge fixing procedure detailed in \cref{sec:logical-ccz}, and in \cref{sec:concatenation} to construct an efficient feedback operation for concatenated codes.